garethclews/xmonad-aloysius/README.md

 See below for how to change these for your preferred options.
 If the build instructions do not seem to work on your preference of OS then please raise an issue.
-As the build is managed in a nix-shell then it should "just work".
+As the build uses a nix-shell then it should "just work".

 ## Latest Previews